History

 David Atwater

-came to California from Bethany, Connecticut as early as 1855.
+David Atwater came to California from Bethany, Connecticut as

-He spent several years working in the Mokelumne Hills area before
+early as 1855.
+He spent several years working in the Mokelumne

 he began to farm wheat on acreage that he rented from Mitchell.

-Mr. Atwater also purchased 6,000 acres of his own north of Atwater
+Atwater also purchased 6,000 acres of his own north of Atwater:

 “The Winn Ranch”.

-farmer growing different grains, citrus fruit, and livestock.
+became a diversified farmer growing different grains, citrus fruit,

-Mr. Atwater also invented a huge grain harvester pulled by twenty-four
+and livestock.
+He also invented a huge grain harvester pulled

-mules.
-He operated this farm for over thirty years, passing away
+by twenty-four mules.
+He operated this farm for over thirty years,

 George